More About Us

 There is a local mailing list to advertise our upcoming walks – please contact us if you’d like to be added.

 - You don’t need to be an experienced “outdoor type” to join, just enthusiastic – and we welcome ‘beginners’.

-- Red Rope is particularly encouraging to women walkers and climbers and has family-friendly and environment-friendly policies.
+- Red Rope is particularly encouraging to women walkers and has family-friendly and environment-friendly policies.

 - Trips and membership charges are scaled according to your income.

 - On trips, we share catering and transport, which keeps the cost down, and makes it sociable.

 - Red Rope is affiliated to the British Mountaineering Council, the Ramblers Association